Taking Children into Temporary Custody

 Overview

-This policy guide provides guidelines for taking children into Temporary Custody and determining when a child can safely remain in the home prior to a detention hearing.
+This policy guide provides guidelines for taking children into Temporary Custody and determining when a child can safely remain in the home prior to a Detention/Initial Hearing.

 Table of Contents